 - Plasma cells secrete antibodies – proteins that recognize and bind to bacterium or virally-infected cell that sports a matching epitope.
 The binding triggers other immune cells, such as killer T-cells or macrophages, to destroy the pathogen.

 - Like memory T-cells, memory B-cells lie dormant, waiting to defend the body against the same foreign invader.
+(Article continues below)

 The biotech industry has elegantly hacked the immune system to make important immunotherapies that use strategies derived from specific immunity.
 Scientists have developed monoclonal antibody therapies by selecting antibodies that recognize and bind to a disease-specific protein.
 A great example of this is Herceptin (Genentech; South San Francisco, CA).
 This lab-born antibody binds to the HER2 growth-factor receptor, which occurs in high levels on one quarter of breast cancer patients’ tumors.
 Herceptin mimics natural antibodies, compelling killer T-cells and other white blood cells to attack a tumor.
 Chimeric antigen receptor T-cell (CAR-T) therapies are T-cells whose receptors have been engineered to recognize and destroy cancer.